 There are people who also claim that the moon landing was faked.
 Below is one of my favorite debunks that is also applicable to the Gemini IV claims:

 - The helmet swivel.
 Surprise: they had swivel helmets.
 Astronaut was able to move his head.
+Ed White used a G4-C space suite.
+The helmet was connected via a locking ring on the suit.
+The ring had rotating bearings, allowing the astronaut to turn his head from side to side.
 See more information about spacesuits.

 - Earth’s rotation looks too smooth.
 It does not.
 For me the footage looks just fine.
 There are many variables to consider like the speed and distance of earth vs. the objects closer to camera.
 But the footage looks just right.
 And awesome.